Dylan-B-D/ta-launcher/README.md

 # T:A Launcher V2
-[W.I.P] A launcher for Tribes: Ascend that has a firt time setup to streamline the installation.
+[W.I.P] A launcher for Tribes: Ascend that has a first time setup to streamline the installation.

 ## Improvements